-Even the title, "BioShock", implies significant, violent change.
+Even the title, "BioShock," implies significant, violent change.
 Variously in these games, it is characters' very biology that is rewritten.
-The first time the player-controlled Jack, in BioShock, picks up a Plasmid, wretches and screams, we know he has been painfully, irretrievably changed.
+The first time the player-controlled Jack, in BioShock, picks up a Plasmid, wretches, and screams, we know he has been painfully, irretrievably changed.

 Games, too, have been changed by BioShock.
-Since the original's release in 2007, questions about how stories might best be told, and how players may or may not interfere with plot, characterisation and consistency have been predominant in the minds of critics and game-makers.
+Since the original's release in 2007, questions about how stories might best be told, and how players may or may not interfere with plot, characterization and consistency have been predominant in the minds of critics and game-makers.
 Its philosophies may be basic, its violence and action gratuitous, but undeniably, for anyone working or with an interest in video games, the BioShock series is pivotal.